 20 Medieval Arabs named the stars.
 "Deneb" means "tail," and Deneb is the tail of the swan.

 21 Regulus is a flat star.
 Its equatorial diameter is greater than its polar diameter.
 Rapid rotation causes flatness.
-The Sphinx of Giza was inspired by Leo.
+Leo inspired the Sphinx of Giza.

-It reminded me of Australia, walking out and seeing bright stars after being cooped up at Vanderbilt.
+It reminded me of Australia, walking out and seeing bright stars after being cooped up in the city.
 I even befriended a married couple.
-He went down the list of Messier objects with machine-like precision, locating targets in the big reflector.
-She worked at the Sudekum Planetarium in Nashville and talked of the Kepler project and the search for exoplanets.
+He went down the list of Messier objects with machine-like precision, locating targets in his big reflector.
+She worked at the Sudekum Planetarium in Nashville and spoke of the Kepler project and the search for exoplanets.

 We sampled a cross-section of objects.
 It is unrealistic to try to see them all in a night.
 After several open clusters, they start to look alike and even in late April, it gets chilly after midnight.
-The M numbers I saw could have been pulled out of a hat, but this is how they turned out.
-It felt good to be out of the city and under a dark sky.
+The M numbers we saw could have been pulled out of a hat.
+It felt good to be under a dark sky.

-M1 - The Crab Nebula in Taurus is the remains of a supernova.
+M1 - The Crab Nebula in Taurus is the remnant of a supernova.
 A star exploded, leaving expanding gas and a rotating pulsar.

-M35 - Open cluster off Castor's toe in Gemini containing 200 stars.
+M35 - This open cluster off Castor's toe in Gemini contains 200 stars.

 M36 - Open cluster in Auriga.
-These 60 stars appeared as a fuzzy object in the center of the reflector's field of view.
+60 stars appeared as a fuzzy object in the reflector's field of view.

-M37 - Dense open cluster in Auriga with a red giant in the middle.
+M37 - A dense open cluster in Auriga with a red giant in the middle.
 Open clusters are found along the plane of the Milky Way.

-M38 - Open cluster, this one in the central part of Auriga.
-Open clusters break up after a few million years because of gravitational influence from nearby stars.
+M38 - Another open cluster, this one in the central part of Auriga.
+Open clusters break up after a few million years because of the gravitational influence from nearby stars.

 M40 - Double star in Ursa Major.

 M42 & M43 - M42 is the Orion Nebula and a favorite.
 It resembles a peacock.
-M43 is nearby.
+M43 is close by.

-M44 - The 200 stars of the Beehive cluster were sharp and bright in the reflector.
+M44 - The 200 stars of the Beehive cluster were sharp and bright.
 Also known as Praesepe (Latin for "manger"), the Beehive lies in the center of Cancer.
-In mythology Hera sent this crab to attack Hercules.
+In mythology, Hera sent the crab to attack Hercules.